OfficeDev/office-js-docs-pr/docs/outlook/debug-ui-less.md

 Now that you've enabled debugging on your add-in, you're ready to configure and run the debugger.
 For instructions on how to do this, select one of the following options that applies to your webview control.
 (For information about how to determine what webview control is used on your development computer, see [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).)

-- If your add-in runs in the Edge Legacy WebView, refer to [Microsoft Office Add-in Debugger Extension for Visual Studio Code](../testing/debug-with-vs-extension.md).
+- If your add-in runs in the Edge Legacy WebView, see [Microsoft Office Add-in Debugger Extension for Visual Studio Code](../testing/debug-with-vs-extension.md).

-- If your add-in runs in the Microsoft Edge Chromium WebView2, refer to [Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)](../testing/debug-desktop-using-edge-chromium.md).
+- If your add-in runs in the Microsoft Edge Chromium WebView2, see [Debug add-ins on Windows using Visual Studio Code and Microsoft Edge WebView2 (Chromium-based)](../testing/debug-desktop-using-edge-chromium.md).

 ## See also